EvilSnorT/HAS/README.md

+Batch scan from a list file of IP addresses with ICMP

 usage:

-python3 HAS.py -i ip.txt
+python3 HAS.py -i/--input <ip.txt>

--i --input

--h --help